Sushmi-pal/Quantum_Hack/README.md

 # Disease Predictor

-A web app for heart disease prediction, diabetes prediction and breast cancer prediciton using Machine Learning based on the Kaggle Datasets.
+A web app for general disease prediction, using Machine Learning based on the Kaggle Datasets.

 ## Getting Started